2 Understanding Gene Structure

 Now that you have more familiarity with gene structure, the following tutorials are highly recommended.
 They were created by the UCSC Genome Browser team.
 These are also worth revisiting before you embark on your Independent Project at the end of the term.

-1. A chain of amino acids linked together by peptide bonds.
+A polypeptide is a chain of amino acids linked together by peptide bonds.
 While the words “protein” and “polypeptide” are often used interchangeably, the term protein is more vague.
 It could refer to a single polypeptide or it might mean multiple polypeptides bound together in a complex.
 On the other hand, polypeptide always refers to a single sequence of amino acids↩︎

-7. “Coding strand” is misleading because it implies that the entire transcript is coding - not true.
+“Coding strand” is misleading because it implies that the entire transcript is coding - not true.
 “Sense strand” is just not very informative.
-I like “informational strand” because even though the 5’ UTR, 3’ UTR and introns lack codons, they can and do contain information important for gene expression - to be discussed later.
+I like “informational strand” because this is the strand where you will find the codons and even though the 5’ UTR, 3’ UTR and introns lack codons, they can and do contain information important for gene expression - to be discussed later.
 You can’t argue with the term “nontemplate strand”.
 It’s clearly accurate↩︎